MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 Along with the above event IDs, collate the *Audit Event 1203 – Fresh Credential Validation Error*.

-1. Collate all successful logins for this time on ADFS (if federated).
-A quick login and logout (at the same second) can be an indicator of a password being guessed successfully and being tried by the attacker.
+1. Collate all successful sign-ins for this time on ADFS (if federated).
+A quick sign-in and logout (at the same second) can be an indicator of a password being guessed successfully and being tried by the attacker.
 2. Collate any Azure AD successful or interrupted events for this time-period for both federated and managed scenarios.

 ### Monitor and collate Event IDs from Azure AD